Cognitive Science B.Sc.

 Want to learn more about the master's degree programmes at TU Darmstadt?
 Then take a look at the department and faculty descriptions and you can contact the student course advisors if you have specific questions about a degree programme.
 For general questions about admissions, you should ask the team at the .
 While you’re doing your degree, you can also study abroad and even do a Central Student Advisory Service and Orientation – a programme where you get two degrees from two universities.
 The International Relations & Mobility Office will be happy to answer all your questions quickly and with no obligation. double degree

-Hey there!
-I’m Laura and I’m doing a degree in Cognitive Science at TU Darmstadt.
-I think my degree programme is amazing: Every day I deal with the interfaces between humans and computers and I’m diving deeper and deeper into the field of artificial intelligence.
+Ciao!
+I am Laura and I am majoring in Cognitive Science.
+I think my degree programme is amazing: I deal with the interfaces between humans and computers every day and I am diving deeper and deeper into the topic of artificial intelligence.
 This exciting combination of IT and psychology immediately convinced me to study Cognitive Science in Darmstadt.